microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/New-MgComplianceEdiscoveryCaseSourceCollection.md

 		"https://graph.microsoft.com/beta/compliance/ediscovery/cases/47746044-fd0b-4a30-acfc-5272b691ba5b/custodians/2192ca408ea2410eba3bec8ae873be6b/userSources/46384443-4137-3032-3437-363939433735"
 	)
 }
-New-MgComplianceEdiscoveryCaseSourceCollection -CaseId $caseId -BodyParameter $params
+New-MgBetaComplianceEdiscoveryCaseSourceCollection -CaseId $caseId -BodyParameter $params
 ```

-This example shows how to use the New-MgComplianceEdiscoveryCaseSourceCollection Cmdlet.
+This example shows how to use the New-MgBetaComplianceEdiscoveryCaseSourceCollection Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS